Birmingham Master Scholarships

-To be considered for an award, applicants must, by the 31 January 2018 deadline, have done both of the following:
+To be considered for an award, applicants must, by the Round 3 deadline (15 June 2018), have done both of the following:

 - Made an application to their intended Masters programme.
 Please apply through the relevant programme page on the Course finder section of the University of Birmingham website.